To Do in the Vieux this May:

 Five Things You’ve Probably Never Done Before in the French Quarter.

-New Orleans may be approaching her 300th birthday in 2018, but, believe it or not, there’s still a lot that’s relatively new in the historic French Quarter.
+New Orleans may be celebrating her 300th birthday in 2018, but, believe it or not, there’s still a lot that’s relatively new in the historic French Quarter.
 Here are five “to dos” you might not have discovered yet.

 Try on Crowns at The Mardi Gras Museum of Costume and Culture